 See why wearing a face mask is important for kids and seven tips to help your child adjust.

 COVID-19 spreads mainly from person-to-person through respiratory droplets from coughing, sneezing or talking.
-A cloth face covering acts as a barrier to help prevent the spread of those respiratory droplets.
-Cloth face masks are most effective at preventing the spread of COVID-19 when they are used widely by people in public.
+A face mask acts as a barrier to help prevent the spread of those respiratory droplets.

 When should children wear a face mask?

-Children 2 years and older should wear a cloth face mask when they are in public and around people outside their home.
-Face masks are most important in situations where social distancing is difficult to practice, such as in a grocery store.
+Children 2 years and older should wear a face mask when they are indoors in public.
 Children do not need to wear a mask around their own home, if playing outside away from other people or during swimming.

-If your child has a developmental disability, mental health condition or sensory disorder that makes it difficult to wear a cloth face covering, it may be best to avoid crowded places or social interactions where masks are needed.
+Children under the age of 2 should not wear a mask because of risk of suffocation.
+If your child has a developmental disability, mental health condition or sensory disorder that makes it difficult to wear a face mask, it may be best to avoid crowded places or social interactions where masks are needed.
 Talk to your health care provider for more advice.